ember-learn/ember-blog/content/core-team-meeting-minutes-2014-08-01.md

 We're starting work to revamp
 our [Getting Started Guide](http://emberjs.com/guides/getting-started/).
-TodoMVC is just too small of an app to demonstrate enough topics.
+TodoMVC is too small of an app to demonstrate enough topics.
 We were holding off in hopes that there would be further progress on the [successor to TodoMVC](https://github.com/tastejs/TasteApp) but this project has stalled.